stilljake/serverless-munki/README.md

 ### AutoPkg

-Add your AutoPkg recipe overrides to the `RecipeOverrides/` folder and add any necessary parent recipe repos to the `.github/workflows/autopkg-run.yml` workflow file by appending a `repo-add` command to the "Add AutoPkg repos" step.
+Add your AutoPkg recipe overrides to the `RecipeOverrides/` folder, commit them to your remote repo and add any necessary parent recipe repos to the `.github/workflows/autopkg-run.yml` workflow file by appending a `repo-add` command to the "Add AutoPkg repos" step.

 ```yaml
 - name: Add AutoPkg repos